 As discussed extensively in Element 1, teachers use standards-aligned formative assessments to continually monitor student progress and to make adjustments on the curriculum and instructions when such is necessary and appropriate.
-MSA-4 utilizes diverse assessments that are aligned with the curriculum and instructional program, compliant with state expectations.
+MSA-6 utilizes diverse assessments that are aligned with the curriculum and instructional program, compliant with state expectations.
 Assessments are aligned to the Charter School's mission, exit outcomes and the curriculum.
-Results of these assessments are used to facilitate continuous improvement of the programs offered at the school site, direction of executive leadership, and short and long range planning of the Board of Directors.
+Results of these assessments are used to facilitate continuous improvement of the programs offered at the school site, direction of executive leadership, and short and long-range planning of the Board of Directors.

-The Charter School's staff, led by the Dean of Academics, department chairs, and intervention/enrichment coordinator, collects, analyzes and reviews the results of school-wide assessments and recommend modifications, if they are needed, to the Charter School's curriculum and other programs at the end of every semester.
+The Charter School's staff, led by the Assistant Principal and grade level chairs collects, analyzes and reviews the results of school-wide assessments and recommend modifications, if they are needed, to the Charter School's curriculum and other programs at the end of every semester.

 Parents are apprised of their students' progress through quarterly report cards.
 The Charter School records grades, attendance, homework, and student progress reports online and provide regular access to parents.
-For those parents without access to a computer, MSA-4 has computers on campus available for parent use.
+For those parents without access to a computer, MSA-6 has computers on campus available for parent use.

-COOLSIS: MSA-4's "COOL" SCHOOL INFORMATION SYSTEM
+ILLUMINATE: MSA-6'S SCHOOL INFORMATION SYSTEM

-MSA-4 uses CoolSIS or equivalent for its internal school information system.
-Aside from providing a very effective online communication tool for teachers, students and parents (for course material, homework assignments, projects, course grade statistics and records of student grades), the system enables MSA-4 administrators to create and print any reports within seconds.
+MSA-6 uses Illuminate or equivalent for its internal school information system.
+Aside from providing a very effective online communication tool for teachers, students and parents (for course material, homework assignments, projects, course grade statistics and records of student grades), the system enables MSA-6 administrators to create and print any reports within seconds.
 The system can produce more than 100 pre-designed reports including CA State Average Daily Attendance and CalPads reports as well as empowering administrators to easily design reports customized to their needs.
-CoolSIS or equivalent is a great asset to MPS such that:
+Illuminate or equivalent is a great asset to MPS such that:

-- CoolSIS or equivalent empowers Home Office staff to supervise schools easily from anywhere.
-Home Office staff can take a snapshot of MSA-4 at any time in any aspect, including past data. - This custom-made system is highly adjustable according to the charter schools' needs and is continuously being developed to meet specific demands as they arise. - Longitudinal studies can be performed using CoolSIS or equivalent.
+- Illuminate or equivalent empowers Home Office staff to supervise schools easily from anywhere.
+Home Office staff can take a snapshot of MSA-6 at any time in any aspect, including past data. - This custom-made system is highly adjustable according to the Charter Schools' needs and is continuously being developed to meet specific demands as they arise. - Longitudinal studies can be performed using Illuminate, or its equivalent.